railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

             * If all of them are checked, then all the access modes would be applied

-        But at least one access mode has to be checked, all of them can not be unchecked.
+        But at least one access mode has to be checked, all of them cannot be unchecked.
 If all of them are unchecked, it would raise an exception.

 .. .. figure:: images/security_rule.png
 ..    :scale: 75